centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

   Fields                | Description
   ----------------------|--------------------------------------------------------------
   Name                  | Name of report design
   Report Source file    | Name of the ". rptdesign" BIRT file corresponding to the report design.
-This file is stored in "reports/" directory of "Centreon MBI" installation directory.
+This file is stored in the "reports/" directory of "Centreon MBI" installation directory.
   Description           | Short description of report design.
   XML parameters file   | Each report can have several specific parameters.
 This .xml file defines those parameters.
-  Weight                | Report weight: report generation work load index.
+  Weight                | Report weight: report generation workload index.
   Report design groups  | Report design group linked to report design for ACL management.

-> Only Centreon administrators are authorised to edit report designs or
+> Only Centreon administrators are authorized to edit report designs or
 > add a new one.
 Users without privileges only have read-only access to
 > existing report designs.

 #### Action menu

-The menu "More actions" allows you to perform certain actions on report designs:
+The "More actions" menu allows you to perform certain actions on report designs:

 ![image](../assets/reporting/guide/moreActions.png)